 For the marinade:

 - Whisk all marinade ingredients together in a bowl.
-(If there are any large chunks of fruit in the preserves, mash them up a bit with a fork.)
+(If there are any large chunks of fruit in the preserves, mash them up a bit with a fork.)2 tablespoons Dijon mustard, ¼ cup apple cider (unfiltered apple juice, not apple cider vinegar), 2 teaspoons mild olive oil, ½ teaspoon salt, ¼ teaspoon ground black pepper, 2 teaspoons dried thyme, 2 tablespoons apricot preserves

 For the pork:

-- Take a look at the tenderloin and if it has a thin and tapered end, fold that end onto itself to make it about the same thickness all the way across.
-Now cut the tenderloin into 4 equal-sized pieces.
+- If the tenderloin has a thin, tapered end, fold that end onto itself to get the same thickness all the way across.
+Cut the tenderloin into 4 equal-sized pieces.1 pork tenderloin (1 to 1 ½ pounds)

 - Add the 4 pieces to a resealable plastic bag.
-Pour the marinade into the bag, close it, then transfer to the fridge and marinate for 4 to 6 hours.
+Pour the marinade into the bag, seal, then transfer to the fridge and marinate for 4 to 6 hours.

 - Heat the oven to 400 degrees F.

-- Take the meat out of the marinade and dab off excess marinade using paper towels.
+- Take the meat out of the marinade and lightly dab off excess marinade using paper towels.

-- Heat the olive oil in a cast iron pan until shimmering.
-Add the tenderloin pieces and lightly sear on all sides until lightly browned.
+- Heat the olive oil in a cast iron pan on the stovetop.
+Add the tenderloin pieces and sear on all sides until lightly browned.1 ½ tablespoons mild olive oil

 For the pan sauce: